-Knowing the Difference Between Guilt and Shame
+Know the Difference Between Guilt and Shame

-The fact of being responsible for wrongdoing or a crime
+Being responsible for wrongdoing or a crime

-A feeling of responsibility for having done something wrong
+Feeling responsible for having done something wrong

-A painful emotion caused by a strong sense of guilt, embarrassment, unworthiness, or disgrace
+A painful emotion—caused by a strong sense of guilt, embarrassment, unworthiness, or disgrace

 A condition of disgrace or dishonor